r0hitacharya/Totango/README.md

 :bookmark: **Automated Extraction of SuccessPlay Stats via API :**

 This script is designed to automate the extraction of SuccessPlay statistics from Totango, utilizing the tasks/export API.
 The key feature is the conversion of manual data extraction process from the UI into an automated script-based approach.

+:bookmark: **Totango_SFTP_Joblog_API :**

+This script extracts detailed information on the integrations of all SFTP and non-SFTP data jobs running on Totango.
+It aids in building a dashboard to monitor daily load statuses and triggers remedial actions in case of job failures.